 This document introduces a seismic performance assessment methodology as well as the basic building information, response quantities, fragilities, and consequence data that are used as inputs to the methodology.
 The procedures are probabilistic, uncertainties are explicitly considered, and performance is expressed as the probable consequences, in terms of human losses (deaths and serious injuries), direct economic losses (building repair or replacement costs), and indirect losses (repair time and unsafe placarding) resulting from building damage due to earthquake shaking.
-The methodology is general enough to be applied to any building type, regardless of age, construction or occupancy; however, basic data on structural and nonstructural damageability and consequence data for most common structural systems and building occupancies, and an electronic Performance Assessment Calculation Tool (PACT) for performing the probabilistic computations and accumulation of losses.
+The methodology is general enough to be applied to any building type, regardless of age, construction or occupancy; however, basic data on structural and nonstructural damageability and consequence are necessary for its implementation.
+To allow for practical implementation of the methodology, this product also includes fragility and consequence data for most common structural systems and building occupancies, and an electronic Performance Assessment Calculation Tool (PACT) for performing the probabilistic computations and accumulation of losses.